zitadel/zitadel/site/CONTRIBUTING.md

 Numbering is **required** for captions.
 See next section.

 ## Numbering of captions
-Numbering has to be continuous using arabic style numbers.
+Numbering has to be continuous using Arabic style numbers.
 The caption is composed of a prefix and a descriptive text.
-The prefix is composed of the item type (Listing, Table, Image, Graphic), an incrementing number in arabic style followed by a period and a description.
+The prefix is composed of the item type (Listing, Table, Image, Graphic), an incrementing number in Arabic style followed by a period and a description.

 If the description consists of **one term** only you must omit any trailing punctuation.
 If the description represents a complete sentence you must terminate it with a period.

 Examples:

 * Snippet 3.
 Example of a protobuf interface deriving ZITADEL's OIDC connector.
 * Figure 1.
-Inside the ESO Atacama Large Millimeter/submillimeter Array.
+Inside the ESO Atacama Large Millimetre/submillimetre Array.
 * Table 21.
 Representation of all supported quantum-singularity proximation algorithms.
 * Image 13.
 Higgs Boson